albertcbraun/WifiDLite/README.md

 * VCS|Checkout from Version Control|Github.
 * VCS repository url: https://github.com/albertcbraun/WifiDLite.git

-(If you want to build it in Eclipse, you'll have to perform some local customizations of your own.
-See for example: https://code.google.com/p/maven-android-plugin/wiki/AAR )
+If you want to build it in Eclipse, you'll have to [carry out some local customizations.](https://code.google.com/p/maven-android-plugin/wiki/AAR)